To access the Locator tool, it is required that:

 A unit is presented on the map by its icon.
 The unit name and movement direction arrows are shown as well (by default).
 You can also activate units traces (switched off by default).
 Click on the buttonin the lower right corner to enable/disable the above-mentioned settings.

 After the unit has been found, you can view its latest data.
 The data is shown in the window that is opened by clicking on the unit.
 The amount of provided information depends on the unit state (moving/stationary).
 If it is moving (movement arrow is an indicator), then the following parameters are shown for it: speed, time of movement, its duration, and covered distance.
 For a unit which is not moving such parameters as speed and covered distance are irrelevant, therefore only two parameters are shown for it: the time of the start of the stationary state and its duration.
 Besides, regardless of the unit state the header of the opened window contains such information as the time passed from the last message and address from the last message.
+The unit address is determined by Gurtam Maps, irrespective of the selected base map.
 Note that upon receiving new messages either position of a unit on the map or its current parameters are automatically refreshed.

 The track of movements can be viewed only if a user indicates such a possibility when creating the link.